Mathematics Materials for Tomorrow's Teachers

 They are five modules.
 Each module is connected to one of the goals for mathematics in the Illinois Learning Standards.
 The content is at a middle school level.

 The M2T2 materials were developed under the direction of the Office for Mathematics, Science, and Technology Education (MSTE) at the University of Illinois at Urbana-Champaign.
-It was our goal to create modules that are interesting, mathematically rich, challenging, and appropriate for students and teachers in the middle grades.
-We have also worked to connect these modules to the Illinois Learning Standards for mathematics with a special view toward preparation for the Illinois Standards Achievement Test (ISAT).
+The goal was to create modules that are interesting, mathematically rich, challenging, and appropriate for students and teachers in the middle grades.
+The creators also worked to connect these modules to the Illinois Learning Standards for mathematics with a special view toward preparation for the Illinois Standards Achievement Test (ISAT).

 - There is a creative tension between the reform-based, standards-based approaches to mathematics education and a standardized test like the ISAT.
 These materials seek to illustrate the concepts and advocate approaches in line with the Illinois Learning Standards.
 Using them in the way in which they were intended is the responsibility of the teachers with support of their administrators.

 - These materials focus on in-depth understanding of a few concepts in mathematics and are not intended to cover a broad range of topics.